Canadian Columnists & OpinionWho can possibly replace Belinda?

 Monday, April 3, 2006

 Last week, Conservative Party backbencher Colin Mayes sent a column out to some newspapers in his B.C. riding of Okanagan-Shuswap.
 The former mayor of Dawson City, Yukon and Salmon Arm, B.C. wrote about the Federal Accountability Act that will hold politicians and bureaucrats accountable for breaches of the public trust.
 Mayes added, "Boy would the public get accurate and true information if a few reporters were hauled away to jail!"
+Liberalism as a mental disorder

 by Klaus Rohrich